 Horseradish, a resilient perennial plant native to eastern Europe and western Asia, belongs to the same family of plants as mustard and cabbage.
 It is widely known for its pungent taste and is commonly used as a seasoning, spice, or flavouring.
 The active ingredients that give horseradish its medicinal properties come from the root.

 The fresh or dried root of horseradish is taken by mouth.
 The usual doses are:

 Horseradish should not be used for children younger than 4 years old.

 Horseradish has been traditionally used in herbal medicine to:

-Horseradish have also been used in combination with other herbs to treat bronchitis, sinusitis, and urinary tract infections.
-However, there is very little reliable data on the use of horseradish in humans and more studies are needed to confirm the effectiveness of horseradish.
+Horseradish has also been taken by mouth in combination with other herbs to treat bronchitis, sinusitis, and urinary tract infections.
+Horseradish has been applied to the skin for minor muscle pain, or joint/tissue inflammation.
+However, there is very little reliable data on the use of horseradish in humans and more studies are needed to confirm its effectiveness.

 Your health care provider may have recommended this product for other conditions.
 Contact a health care provider if you have questions.

 Few side effects are linked to horseradish when it is taken in small doses.
 Side effects of horseradish can include irritation and burning of the mouth, throat, and stomach.
 Fresh horseradish can also cause skin irritation or an allergic reaction on contact or if inhaled.

 Horseradish in large doses taken orallyorallyto be taken by mouth (swallowed) can cause stomach upset, bloody vomiting, diarrhea, and irritation to the urinary tract.
 See your doctor if you have heartburn or if you are taking antacids.

 Theoretically horseradish may lower blood pressure and should be used with caution if you have low blood pressure or are taking medications that can lower blood pressure.